-Western Michigan University's School of Public Affairs and Administration offers three academic programs.
+Western Michigan University's School of Public Affairs and Administration offers the following academic programs.

-- Master of Public Administration program, accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
+- Master of Public Administration, accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).

 - Ph.D. in Public Administration.

-Undergraduate courses are offered on Tuesdays and Thursdays at the Kalamazoo campus.
+Undergraduate courses are offered on weekdays at the main Kalamazoo campus.

-Graduate courses are offered at the main campus in Kalamazoo (mostly with 6 to 9 p.m. weekly meetings on weekdays) or at Cooley Law School building in Lansing in a hybrid format (with four face-to-face classes over (Downtown location) weekend meetings in Grand Rapids.
+Graduate courses are offered at the main campus in Kalamazoo (mostly with 6 to 9 p.m. weekly meetings on weekdays) or in a hybrid format with face-to-face classes over (Downtown location) weekend meetings in Grand Rapids.